Indonesian Car Brands

 Fin Komodo Logo

-PT Fin Komodo Teknologi was named after the Komodo monitor lizard that used to be found in Java.
-On this island, the automobile company’s headquarters is located as the word “Fin” is short for “Formulasi Indonesia” – a hint that Fin Komodo is an exclusively Indonesian product.
+The company PT Fin Komodo Teknologi was named in honor of the Komodo monitor lizard, which was found on the island of Java.
+This island is the headquarters of the car company, as the word “Fin” is short for “Formulasi Indonesia” – a hint that Fin Komodo is an exclusively Indonesian product.

-The brand can be recognized by the logo with an orange quadrilateral, which has an asymmetrical shape.
-The geometric figure is not solid: it is divided into two parts by the letters “f,” “i,” and “n” connected to each other.
-The inscription consists of white lines of the same thickness, which makes it look like a very simplified labyrinth.
-The font in a futuristic style is difficult to read but gives the text originality.
+The brand can be recognized by its logo, which has an orange quadrangle and an asymmetrical shape.
+The geometric figure is not solid: it is divided into two parts by the interconnected letters “f,” “i,” and “n.”
+The inscription consists of white lines of equal thickness, which makes it look like a very simplified labyrinth.
+The futuristic style font is difficult to read but gives the text an original feel.

 Marlip